Why Not A BIG Vehicle?

 Now, this child was not the most coordinated person in the world.
 Do not misunderstand me, I love her with all my heart but I also knew her as only a Mother can know.
 And being cool under pressure was not one of her strong points.

 She was very responsible and a great student so there was no way to say 'No, you cannot drive because of your . . . ' So the best thing we could do was to put her in some type of vehicle that would withstand any accidents.
 We had a Chevy van that was not new - was heavy and was built tough.
 It had every type of safety feature built in that was available.
 So that is what she drove.

-It survived several accidents, that were not her fault, she received no tickets.
+It survived several accidents with her as the driver that were not her fault, she received no tickets.
 Still, the sides of the van were beginning to look like it would like to retire.
 I was very thankful, especially when one of those dent came from a driver's side hit from a drunk running a red light.
 I guess a big cream colored van looked like a green light.
 Although his car was totaled and the van needed a new door, my daughter walked away with just a few bruises and a story to tell her children.

 The picture above is with crash dummies, but are you really going to put your most precious things in a car that could easily be crushed by some stupid accident?
 Accidents are just that - accidents, they are not planned.
 Life is too dear to injure or throw away when you can actually do something about prevention.
 (And I do not mean grounding the kids from the rest of their natural lives!)

 This is not about terrorists driving down the highway with a van full of bad stuff - it is about putting the safest vehicle around your children - or your mate.
 This is about choices that you can make - and make the auto makers and the law makers pay attention.
 I, as a Mother, do not want my children driving a car that is made from plastic - I want a bomb shelter around them and my grandchildren.
 I want them to be safe.